kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 After Prow installs successfully, you must [configure the webhook](https://support.hockeyapp.net/kb/third-party-bug-trackers-services-and-webhooks/how-to-set-up-a-webhook-in-github) to enable the GitHub repository to send Events to Prow.

 ## Configure Prow

 When you use the [`install-prow.sh`](../../development/provision-cluster.sh) script to install Prow on your cluster, the list of plugins and configuration is empty.
-You can configure Prow by specifying the `config.yaml` and `plugins.yaml` files.
+You can configure Prow by specifying the `config.yaml` and `plugins.yaml` files, and adding job definitions to the `jobs` directory.

 ### The config.yaml file